-Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried chicken sandwich in Seattle
+Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried-chicken sandwich in Seattle

 I can pick a Skillet chicken sandwich out of a lineup blindfolded, it’s so aromatic.
 The 48-hour fennel-brined dark meat is coated in a fennel-seed-crusted batter along with other herbs for a tangy, slightly licorice bite.
 The kale and the charred, pickled pepper aioli add to that bright green taste.
 The $16 sandwich comes with your choice of fries, salad or soup.

-Four locations including Denny Regrade, Capitol Hill, Seattle Center, and at SeaTac airport currently at the N Satellite and early 2020 at Concourse C. skilletfood.com/restaurants
+Four locations including Denny Regrade, Capitol Hill, Seattle Center and Sea-Tac Airport, currently at the N Satellite and early 2020 at Concourse C. skilletfood.com/restaurants

 Fat’s Chicken and Waffles

-Chef Erika White’s towering version includes two stacks of thigh meat along with pickles, tomatoes and greens piled into the hoagie roll.
+Erika White’s towering version includes two stacks of thigh meat along with pickles, tomatoes and greens piled into a hoagie roll.
 It’s a sharp, garlicky bite.
 You can get a smaller $10 lunch version, but it’s the $15 supersized dinner portion that sings.
-Comes with your choice of sides (14 options from fried green tomatoes and a rice and sausage gravy.)
+Comes with your choice of sides (14 options, including fried green tomatoes and a rice and sausage gravy).

 Mean Sandwich

-This is the only variation with cheese that made our top 10 – that’s because other takes were just the lazy kitchen swapping in a poultry piece in what otherwise would have been called a bacon cheeseburger.
+This is the only variation with cheese that made our top 10 — that’s because other takes were just the lazy kitchen swapping in a poultry piece in what otherwise would have been called a bacon cheeseburger.
 This Ballard sandwich shop constructed a variation where all the parts complement the poultry better.
-The melted provolone just molds onto the breaded cutlet; the salty cheese is balanced by creamy-tart zings of a red bell pepper relish, Hellmann’s mayo and Frank’s hot sauce and served on a Macrina bun.
+The melted provolone just molds onto the breaded cutlet; the salty cheese is balanced by creamy-tart zings of a red-bell-pepper relish, Hellmann’s mayo and Frank’s hot sauce and served on a Macrina bun.
 It’s a ginormous sandwich ($12) that’s conveniently cut in half, ideal for leftovers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.